For-profit higher education in the United States

 For-profit higher education in the United States refers to the commercialization and privatization of American higher education institutions.
-For-profit colleges have been the most recognizable for-profit institutions, but commercialization has been a part of US higher education for centuries.
-Privatization of public institutions has also been increasing since at least the 1980s.
+For-profit colleges have been the most recognizable for-profit institutions, and more recently with online program managers, but commercialization has been part of US higher education for centuries.
+Privatization of public institutions has been increasing since at least the 1980s.